 Greg Perry was brought in to effect change at Pallant House Gallery.
 During his tenure he implemented new structures and systems for effective working at the Gallery.
 He improved the Gallery's relationship with key official stakeholders and put in place a strategic planning process to provide a framework for the Gallery's aspirations over the next three years.
 Greg significantly transformed the Gallery's operations during the time he was in Chichester.

-Now that these changes are completed, Greg and the Gallery have decided that a different direction for both parties is desirable.
+Now that these changes are completed, Greg and the Gallery have decided that the Gallery is well placed to take the changes forward under Marc and Simon's leadership.
 Greg will continue to consult on on-going matters over the next three months to ensure a smooth transition in leadership for the Gallery.

 David Macmillan says "I have enjoyed working with Greg during his period as Director.
 He has introduced many helpful changes to the operation of the Gallery which will stand it in good stead for the future.
 I wish him well in his forthcoming ventures."